xmindltd/nevermind/README.md

 ## Usage

-You can simply download fonts (.ttf files) and install to use.
+You can simply download fonts resource files and install to use.

 ## LICENSE